ashishgowdamj/college-app-replit-flutter/replit.md

 ## System Architecture

+**MAJOR ARCHITECTURAL CHANGE - January 30, 2025**: The entire frontend has been converted from React to Flutter for native mobile and web support.

 The application follows a modern full-stack architecture with clear separation between client and server:

-### Frontend Architecture
+### Frontend Architecture (Flutter)
+- **Framework**: Flutter for cross-platform mobile and web development
-- **Framework**: React with TypeScript for type safety
+- **Language**: Dart with strong typing and null safety
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: go_router for declarative routing and navigation
-- **Styling**: Tailwind CSS with shadcn/ui component library for consistent design
-- **State Management**: TanStack Query (React Query) for server state management
+- **State Management**: Provider pattern for reactive state management
-- **Build Tool**: Vite for fast development and optimized production builds
+- **UI Components**: Material Design with custom components and animations
+- **HTTP Client**: Dio for robust API communication with interceptors
-- **Mobile-First Design**: Responsive design optimized for mobile devices with a maximum width constraint
+- **Mobile-First Design**: Native mobile experience with responsive web support
+- **Platforms**: Android, iOS, and Web from a single codebase

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js framework